dfapinov/lah-scanner/process/centre_origin_help.md

 ### A Note on Reported Results
 Because the origin search is performed using a limited spatial resolution (typically Order N=6) to maintain high solve speeds, the error percentages reported during this stage may appear higher than those of the final, high-order SHE reconstruction.
 You should expect to see a reasonably consistent error curve that rises slightly during complex spatial transitions—such as the crossover region—and generally trends upward toward the high frequencies.

-A primary indicator that the algorithm is successfully tracking the true acoustic origin is when the HF-to-LF and LF-to-HF sweeps agree at their meeting point.
-It is a strong validation of the model's accuracy when two independent search paths, starting from opposite ends of the spectrum, arrive at the same physical coordinate.